 The 1st NFL Commissioner, Oklahoma's Jim Thorpe.

 420 E. Britton Road, OKC, OK 73114

-Join former players from 2000 O.U. championship team as they reflect on key moments with Hall of Fame Coach Bob Stoops.
+Former players from 2000 O.U. championship team reflected on key moments with Hall of Fame Coach Bob Stoops.

 Dwight D. Eisenhower Halfback

 Carlisle Indians Football Team